ExtensityAI/symbolicai/README.md

   else:
       pass # all good
   ```
-  Nevertheless, how it is set, context-based prompts are conceptually meant to define the overall behavior of an expression.
+  Regardless how we set the context, our contextualized prompt defines the behavior of the Expression operations.
 For example, if we want to operate in the context of a domain-specific language, without having to override each base class function over and over again.
 See more details in [this notebook](notebooks/demo.ipynb).

 - The `Operation` prompts define the behavior of an atomic operation and is therefore mandatory to express the nature of such an operation.
-For example, the `+` operation is used to add two Symbols together and therefore the `+`-operation prompt explains its behavior. `Examples` defines another optional structure that provides the neural computation engine with a set of demonstrations that are used to properly condition the engine.
+For example, the `+`-operation is used to add two Symbols together and therefore the `+`-operation prompt explains its behavior. `Examples` defines another optional structure that provides the neural computation engine with a set of demonstrations that are used to properly condition the engine.
 For example, the `+`-operation prompt can be conditioned on how to add numbers by providing a set of demonstrations, such as `1 + 1 = 2`, `2 + 2 = 4`, etc.

 - The `Template` prompts are optional and encapsulates the resulting prediction to enforce a specific format.
 For example, to generate HTML tags we can use a curated `<html>{{placeholder}}</html>` template.
 This template will enforce the neural computation engine to generate only HTML tags to replace the `{{placeholder}}` tag.